euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 ### Proposal Snapshot

-The block number used to retried user's votes and quorum.
+The block number used to retrieve user's votes and quorum.

 #### Governance
     function proposalSnapshot(uint proposalId) returns (uint)